-There is a lot of real-time flight trackers and at least a few flight archives on the web.
+There are a lot of real-time flight trackers and at least a few flight archives on the web.
 Some of them offer to purchase the data.
 After purchasing you are receiving full flight data, ready for further manipulation.
-The most popular flight tracker with a big flight data history is the Flightradar24.com.
-There is also the option to get this data in .csv or .kml file however only for users, who decided to purchase at least a silver account.
+The most popular flight tracker with a big flight data history is Flightradar24.com.
+There is also the option to get this data in a .csv or .kml file however only for users, who decided to purchase at least a silver account.
 Moreover downloading this data is restricted and for the cheapest option, the limit is 10 per month only.
-I realize, that you don’t need more, because usually, you fly not often than 10 times per month (considerate your own flights only).
-Nonetheless is quite uncomfortable being reliant for this server without a chance to display your flight in a different software than map provided there.
+I realize, that you don’t need more, because usually, you fly not often than 10 times per month (consider your own flights only).
+Nonetheless is quite uncomfortable being reliant on this server without a chance to display your flight in a different software than the map provided there.

 Let’s consider the different options then.
 Before I will come across my own example with the last flight I would like to tell you about the most convenient options to gain the .kml data from your flight.
-There are 2 other live flight trackers (as far as I know) with accessible data of the flight.
+There are 2 other live flight trackers (as far as I know) with accessible data on the flight.
 Besides, there are other options to display the flights provided on the GitHub platform.
-Back to the web trackers for Americans, the most convenient is to be the Flightwise.com.
-At least a few advice can be found on the web on how to use flight information from Flightwise.com on Google Earth.
-One of them you can see in the movie below.
+Back to the web trackers for Americans, the most convenient is to be Flightwise.com.
+At least a few pieces of advice can be found on the web on how to use flight information from Flightwise.com on Google Earth.
+One of them can see in the movie below.

-My example is based on the Flightaware.com, which has a pretty good archival flights database.
+My example is based on Flightaware.com, which has a pretty good archival flight database.
 Writing pretty good I mean not equal the Flightradar24.com but still OK.
 When finding your flight you have insight into the flight log data.
 The “View track log” option is very useful for preparing your .kml file in the future.
-All details about the preparation of your flight data you can see in the video below.
+All details about the preparation of your flight data can see in the video below.